 Family counseling should be a safe place to air some of these grievances and bring closure to issues, so they do not continue to haunt a family.
 Addiction does not just affect the addict.
 It affects everyone involved.
 The family feels the pain of their choices and the regret of a future they are throwing away.

-Even if the addict in the family is not interested in getting sober at this point in time, the family would still benefit from counseling.
-However, when an individual decides to seek treatment, it is important to support them and commit to working through all of the family conflicts together to become a healthier family unit.
+Even if the addict in the family is not interested in getting into a treatment program and getting sober at this point in time, the family would still benefit from counseling.
+However, when an individual decides to seek a treatment program, it is important to support them and commit to working through all of the family conflicts together to become a healthier family unit.

 Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy or CBT is a form of therapy that targets mood and apprehensions by changing thoughts and behaviors that add to the stressful situations like substance abuse.